Explore your quest on an adventure of a lifetime.

 Our Dates

-All you have to do is simply book your flights to arrive in Katmandu, Nepal, by mid-September.
+All you have to do is simply book your flights to arrive in Katmandu, Nepal, on Sunday 13th September.

-We can offer you support when planning your trip, booking your flights and making your travel plans, if necessary.
+We can offer you support when planning your trip, booking your flights and buying insurance if necessary.

-We will schedule a series of zoom meetings with our experienced team to help you train and prepare for your trek and the pilgrimage.
+We will schedule a series of monthly zoom meetings with our experienced team to help you train and prepare for your trek and the pilgrimage.
+We will co-ordinate with you and offer our support as you plan your training schedule.

 Our Price